Communication Sciences and Disorders (CSD)

-- Faith integration — As the only faith-based institution in Ohio to offer a degree in Communication Sciences and Disorders, MVNU provides students with a unique perspective that combines Christian values with healthcare knowledge related to speech and hearing.
+- Faith integration — The MVNU Communication Science and Disorders program provides students with a unique perspective that combines Christian values with healthcare knowledge related to speech and hearing to offer a degree in Communication Sciences and Disorders, MVNU provides students with a unique perspective that combines Christian values with healthcare knowledge related to speech and hearing.
 We are invested in helping you develop the ethical framework that will shape your professional career.

 - Learning abroad — You will have the opportunity to participate in mission trips to numerous places around the world, like Swaziland and Belize.
 This means applying the skills you learn in the classroom to real-life scenarios with people who really rely on and value your expertise.

 CSD majors will spend much of their class time at Hunter Hall, which is located in friendly downtown Mt.
 Vernon, just a few miles from main campus.
-This building currently houses the MVNU Nursing department and will soon be home to our community speech and hearing center, which is set to launch in January 2017.
+This building currently houses the MVNU Nursing department and is home to our community speech and hearing center.

-This new facility will provide the opportunity for CSD students to take part in supervised clinical practice as undergraduate students, in preparation for their clinical requirements in graduate school and beyond.
-The requirement of clinical experience at the undergraduate level is a distinct advantage of enrolling at MVNU: in many other programs, there is little opportunity for clinical work until the graduate level.
+The Hunter Hall Clinics for Communication Sciences and Disorders will provide the opportunity for CSD students to take part in supervised clinical practice as undergraduate students, in preparation for their clinical requirements in graduate school and beyond.
+The requirement of clinical experience at the undergraduate level is a distinct advantage of enrolling at MVNU; in many other programs, there is little opportunity for clinical work until the graduate level.
 This gives our students an edge in the graduate school admission process and provides them with early exposure to actual professional practice.